Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Halo EFT of

-For the sake of theoretical analysis, we study the $\Xi^- nn$ system in both the kinematical three-body bound and scattering domains using a representative choice of $1+2\to 1+2$ elastic reaction channel, given by the following low-energy scattering process with dominant S-wave contributing:
+For the sake of theoretical analysis, we study the $\Xi^- nn$ system in both the kinematical three-body bound and scattering domains.
+For this purpose we choose a representative elastic reaction channel corresponding to the low-energy $1+2\to 1+2$ scattering process with dominant S-wave contribution, namely,

-In this regard, we must emphasize that above ``reference" scattering process is chosen solely for the sake of demonstrating our theoretical methodology, irrespective of the impracticability of performing such experimental studies at current facilities.
-The chosen reaction channel yields a set of coupled Faddeev-type (Fredholm) integral equations in the momentum space, whose eigenvalues yield all possible values of binding energies $B_3$ of trimer level states and the corresponding eigenvectors yield the scattering amplitudes.
-In Fig.~\ref{FIG-2}, we display the relevant Feynman diagrams for the scattering process in question, in term of the two {\it half-off-shell\,} S-wave scattering amplitudes, namely, $t_A(k,p;E)$ representing the elastic process, $n + u_1 \rightarrow n + u_1$, and $t_B(k,p)$ representing the open inelastic channel, $n + u_1 \rightarrow \Xi^- + u_0$.
-Here $k=|{\bf k}|\,\, (p=|{\bf p}|)$ denotes the on-shell (off-shell) incoming (outgoing) relative three-momentum in the center-of-mass (CM) system, and $E$ is the total CM energy of the three-body system given by
+Here we must emphasize that this ``reference" scattering process is chosen solely for demonstrating our theoretical methodology, irrespective of the infeasibility of performing such experiments at current facilities.
+The chosen reaction channel yields a set of two coupled {\it Fredholm-type} integral equations in the momentum space.
+While their eigenvalues yield all possible allowed trimer binding energies ($B_3$), the eigenvectors yield the scattering amplitudes of the coupled elastic and inelastic channels.
+In Fig.~\ref{fig-1}, we display the relevant Feynman diagrams for the above mentioned scattering process expressed in term of the two {\it half-off-shell\,} S-wave projected scattering amplitudes, namely, $t_A(k,p;E)$ representing the elastic process $n + u_1 \rightarrow n + u_1$, and $t_B(k,p)$ representing the inelastic process $n + u_1 \rightarrow \Xi^- + u_0$.
+Here $k=|{\bf k}|\,\, (p=|{\bf p}|)$ denotes the on-shell (off-shell) incoming (outgoing) relative three-momentum in the center-of-mass (CM) system, and $E$ is the total CM kinetic energy of the three-body system, given by